RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 Enables or disables connectivity checking.

+This API will change the `connectivity.checkConnectivity` configuration set during SDK initialization.
+If there was a connected websocket while it is changed, the change will take affect immediately.

 #### Parameters

-*   `enable` **[boolean][11]** Enable connectivity checking.
+*   `enable` **[boolean][11]** Whether the websocket should be pinging to check for connectivity issues or not.

 ### resetConnection

-Triggers a reset in the connection to the WebSocket being used for notifications.
+Resets the connected websocket by manually disconnecting then reconnecting.

-This can be used in scenarios where a network issue (undetectable by the SDK) is detected by an application.
+This API will simulate the SDK receiving a websocket disconnect from the browser, which will trigger its recovery functionality.
+This API can be used if the application is aware of a network issue before the SDK is notified by the browser.

-If there is no WebSocket currently connected, this function has no effect.
+If there is no websocket connected, this API has no effect.
+If the SDK is not configured to autoreconnect (see `connectivity.autoReconnect` configuration property), then this API will not attempt to reconnect the websocket automatically.

-Calling this function will trigger all the normal WebSocket and connectivity lifecycle events as well as trigger re-connection processing that follows the configuration of the SDK.
-Calling this function always has the potential of causing some events being lost by the SDK and preventing proper operation.
+The normal websocket and lifecycle events will be emitted during this operation, notably the [ws:change][105] event.

 ### ws:change

 The WebSocket to the server has changed state.

 This event is only emitted when the WebSocket is connected, or has lost connection.

-#### Parameters

-*   `params` **[Object][7]**

-    *   `params.platform` **[string][8]** The platform

 ## contacts